List of Star Wars spacecraft: Techno Union Starship (Hardcell-class Interstellar Transport)

 Techno Union Starships made their theatrical appearance in Attack of the Clones during the Battle of Geonosis as the Separatist droid army attempts to hold off the clone troopers of the Galactic Republic.
 Background material on the ship class describes it as a common sight in the Star Wars universe, 220 m long with a Class 1 hyperdrive and six large rocket thrusters, but ineffective as a combatant with only two laser cannon batteries.
 Its lack of repulsorlifts gives it limited maneuverability within a planet's atmosphere and the large fuel stores for its rockets are a glaring weakness that can be exploited during the battle.
 Of the 286 Techno Union starships at the Battle of Geonosis, 169 escape.

 Theta-class Shuttle

 Emperor Palpatine (Ian McDiarmid) travels aboard a Theta-class shuttle in Revenge of the Sith.
 The ship was designed to appear like a predecessor to the Lambda-class shuttle.
 Only the shuttle's boarding ramp was built for filming.
+Reference material describes this shuttle from an in-universe perspective as being as being upgraded by the finest starship technicians in the galaxy to meet Emperor Palpatine's needs.
+These upgrades include far stronger protective shields than normal; two quad laser cannons and an aft laser cannon that can be controlled by a single pilot without the four optional crew members; sensor masks which make the shuttle appear empty to conventional scanners; and a hyperwave reflector like those used by the Jedi to provide instant communication across the galaxy.
+Originally manufactured by Cygnus Spaceworks, key design personnel would be lured to Sienar Fleet Systems, where they would design craft with similar configurations for the Empire in years to come.